ThePyProgrammer/ai-notes/content/ai-safety/lmxsafety-25/formal-guarantees.md

 $$

 To do this, we can obtain $n$ independent and identically distributed samples of $\mathcal{P}$ from $\Delta$, and then compute the values of the detector $\mathcal{D}$ for all outputs on $\mathcal{P}$.
 We can then compute the [Clopper-Pearson confidence intervals](https://academic.oup.com/biomet/article-abstract/26/4/404/291538) based on these values.
 This provides us with an estimate of the values $p_l$ and $p_u$.

+## Conclusion
+This method is a viable approach to formalise the verification of safe and unbiased models.
+Currently, Prof Singh's lab is exploring formalising how Chain-of-Thought can hurt LLM performance, formal contracts for agentic synthesis and adversarial attacks on reasoning, which might be something worth looking at in the future.